 Above: Three of Nottinghams dozen or so internationals.
 Below: view from the club gates (2018); two members in play in May when the rhododendrons are at their best; club member and Women's World champion Miranda Chapman being awarded Nottinghamshire sportsperson of the year.

-We are pleased to have a thriving Junior section for school-children, and hope there may soon be enough interest to revive the Student Croquet Club.
+We are pleased to have a thriving Junior section for school-children, and are working to encourage and support a Student Croquet Club.

 We have been playing in the elegant surroundings of Highfields Park since 1929, with a vista to the University of Nottingham's magnificent Trent Building (Morley Horder, 1928) depicted on our club logo.